SylvainDurant/Capgemini/README.md

 ## Testing
 **frontend application:**
-I've developed a simple single-apge application in Angular for testing the API with a more pleasant UI.
+I've developed a simple single-page application in Angular for testing the API with a more friendly UI.
 Transaction can be made with any account created by you or anybody else.
 * [link to the app](https://capgemini-frontend.herokuapp.com/)
 * [link to the app's GitHub](https://github.com/SylvainDurant/Capgemini-frontend)

 **Postman:**
 You can find in the root directory a Postman collection file (`Capgemini-api.postman_collection.json`) that you can import in your Postman account.
-This file contains the 3 endpoints with their parameters, response and test case as example.
+This file contains the 3 endpoints with their parameters, responses and test cases as examples.

-Both the API and the application are hosted on sleeping server from Heroku, so it might take a little time with loading and fetching at the start.
+Both the API and the application are hosted on sleeping server from Heroku, so it might take a little time when loading and fetching at the start.

 I hope you will enjoy testing this API and it's frontend interface.